-Shooting suspect at video-game event at Florida mall killed at least 2 people and is believed to be from Baltimore, authorities say
+Shooting suspect at Fla. video-game event killed at least 2 people before taking his own life.
+He’s believed to be from Baltimore.

 Officers arrived two minutes later.

-Jacksonville County Sheriff Mike Williams said officers found three people dead on the scene, including the gunman, who is believed to be a 24-year-old man from Baltimore.
+Jacksonville County Sheriff Mike Williams said officers found three people dead on the scene, including the gunman, who investigators believe to be David Katz, a 24-year-old man from Baltimore.
 At least 11 more victims were taken to local hospitals, nine with gunshot wounds and two who had been injured while fleeing the scene, Williams said.

 Williams said the gunman was attending the competition and took his own life, but added that he did not know the motive or if the suspect knew the victims.

+Knauer was out when authorities started to search the house around 6 p.m.
+They were escorted inside by ATF agents.
+Knauer said he knew nothing about David Katz.

+On Twitter, the FBI’s Baltimore field office confirmed that they had been assisting the Jacksonville Sheriff’s Office and ATF with the investigation in South Baltimore.
+At 10:45 p.m., they announced that they had cleared the scene.

-Esports tournaments such as the Sunday event involve professional competitors vying for prize money in games streamed to thousands of online spectators.
+Esports tournaments such as the Sunday event involve professional competitors vying for prize money in games that are often streamed to thousands of online spectators.
 Prominent esports players carry endorsement deals and legions of fans, much like professional athletes do.
-The Jacksonville event, in which competitors played a popular football video game, was a regional qualifier leading to an October final in Las Vegas that was to be broadcast on ESPN, with a top prize of $25,000.
-More than 3 million players competed in last year’s Madden NFL challenge, making it the top-rated esports broadcast in North America, according to the National Football League.
+Esports events and leagues are usually organized around a popular video game title.
+They include sports-based titles, like Madden as well as real-time strategy games, fighting games or first-person shooter simulations.

+Competitors usually concentrate on one game or at least limit themselves to a certain genre.
+The tournaments vary in size and scope, some running several hours at informal locations, while others span multiple days and pack professional stadiums for championship events that can carry prize purses in the millions.
+Others, like the Madden event in Jacksonville, are smaller tournaments leading up to larger events later in the calendar year.
+The Jacksonville event was a regional qualifier leading to an October final in Las Vegas, with a top prize of $25,000.
+It was unclear how many players were in the mall when the shooting occurred.

+Players train regularly and rigorously for such events, with top professionals dedicating dozens of hours a week to practicing their preferred game.
+Some esports leagues have formalized contracts that pay players an annual salary, sometimes in the five-figure range.
+The competitors and their fans often form tightknit communities, discussing the intricacies of the game and the latest developments of leagues via online video platforms like YouTube and Twitch, as well as social media.
+(Twitch is owned by Amazon.com.
+Amazon founder Jeffrey P. Bezos owns The Washington Post.)
+Esports analytics firm Newzoo estimates the audience will reach 380 million people in 2018.

 Electronic Arts, the digital interactive entertainment company in charge of the tournament, said it was aware of the shooting and is cooperating with law enforcement.